 OHFA's uses three main resources as gap financing in the BGF program to help applicants of 4% LIHTC-funded properties achieve financial feasibility: the Ohio Housing Trust Fund (OHTF), National Housing Trust Fund (NHTF), and the HOME Investment Partnerships (HOME) program.
 While all three sources are options for the BGF Round, OHFA may, at its sole discretion, limit which sources will be used in this round.
-The Ohio Department of Development (Development) serves as the administrating agency for these resources; OHFA allocates such resources through a subgrant agreement with Development.
+The Ohio Department of Development (Development) serves as the administrating agency granting these resources for Housing Development Assistance Program (HDAP) to OHFA.
+OHFA allocates the HDAP resources through a subgrant agreement with Development.
 From time to time, OHFA may receive other temporary resources that can be administered through the BGF program.
-Together, these resources help to close the financing gap between total development costs (TDC) and sources such as 4% LIHTC equity, first mortgage debt, deferred developer fee, and other funding, if applicable.
+Together, these resources help close the financing gap between total development costs (TDC) and sources such as 4% LIHTC equity, first mortgage debt, deferred developer fee, and other funding, if applicable.